unoplatform/uno/doc/articles/features/windows-ui-xaml-window.md

 # Windows.UI.Xaml.Window

+> [!TIP]
+> This article covers Uno-specific information for `Windows.UI.Xaml.Window`.
+For a full description of the feature and instructions on using it, consult the UWP documentation: https://learn.microsoft.com/en-us/uwp/api/windows.ui.xaml.window

+* The `Windows.UI.Xaml.Window` class allows for managing the window of the application.

 ## Setting the background color for the Window

 WinUI and UWP does not support the ability to provide a background color for `Window`, but Uno provides such an API through: